 - Feed it once a day, using a mix of white and whole wheat flour.
 My dry sourdough starter would turn vinegary after feeding it just white flour after about a week or so.
 I suspect that all purpose flour just does’t have sufficient nutrients.
 Ever since I’ve started feeding my starter with whole wheat flour it looks very happy and healthy.
 I’ve had it going for the past 5 years.

 - Increase the flour to water ratio in your starter.
-Many resources recommend a 50/50 flour to water ratio when feeding sourdough starter.
+Many resources recommend a 50/50 flour to water ratio by volume when feeding sourdough starter, e.g. one cup of water to one cup of flour.
 I’ve had a much better luck with thicker starters.
-At 50/50, my starter would again, become too sour after a few days, and, eventually, vinegary.
+At 50/50 ratio by volume, my starter would again, become too sour after a few days, and, eventually, vinegary.

 Step 2 – mix the ingredients